Skip to content

 Before scanning any collection’s documents, Search In… runs a query which will select the documents it searches.
 By default, this is an empty query which returns all documents in the collection.
 The Advanced options let you control what that query is.
 This allows you to focus search on specific fields, reduce the number of documents examined, or pre-sort the results.

-You can create queries using the Collections Tab and Visual Query Builder.
-They can then be copy and pasted, or saved and loaded, into the Advanced options.
+You can create queries using the Collection Tab and Visual Query Builder.
+They can then be copied and pasted, or saved and loaded, into the Advanced options.

 Query